Why & How Do I Protect My Assets?

 - Follow the above steps.

-- Ensure that the non-business spouse has all of the assets & investments in their name, to shield from any business risk including director obligations.
+- Make sure that the spouse who is not involved in the business has all of the assets and investments in their name so that they are protected from any risks associated with the firm, including director obligations.

 You need to begin protecting your assets as soon as possible to safeguard yourself against a bad beginning to your trading career; asset protection is not just for the wealthy.
 It can be the difference between your family home being protected and not being protected.

 There are a number of structures that can be used to protect your assets.

 A trust that is overseen by a corporation has several advantages, including those associated with the trust’s role as a business entity.

 On the other hand, if the individual is the subject of a legal action, the creditor may go after the individual’s assets, which may include ownership of the shares of their company.
 The organisation ought to be structured as a discretionary trust with a corporate trustee.

 This will enable profit distributions to be made to the individual who will benefit from them most from a tax perspective.

 The spouse who is not actively involved in the business should be the only owner of the shares of the corporate trustees.

 Bookkept is looking for an accountant to assist you with both your personal and business income tax.